msm8916-mainline/qhypstub/README.md

 ```

 Even on devices without secure boot, the resulting ELF file must be signed with automatically generated test keys.
-To do that, you can use [qtestsign], which will produce the `qhypstub-test-signed.mbn` that you flash to your device.
+You can use [qtestsign], which will produce the `qhypstub-test-signed.mbn` that you flash to your device.

 ```
 $ ./qtestsign.py hyp qhypstub.elf